hoehermann/purple-presage/README.md

 * Handling errors when sending messages is barely tested.
 * Attachments end up in the conversation of the sender, not the destination (especially confusing when a group chat is involved).
+* Failing to send an attachment may bring down the entire application.

 ## Building